devanb4264/guest-notes-486/README.md

 Could you tell us a little more about the reverse proxy self domain, or hw your app benefits from it/utilizes it?
 You began the topic last session but I don’t think we ever got any more detail on it.

-What are the differences of using a static IP versus a dynamic IP for a company’s infrastructure in regards to accessibility and security?
+What are the differences or benefits of using a static IP versus a dynamic IP for an infrastructure in regards to accessibility and security? (specifically in the case of Quan's app / why he would use one over the other.)